Pegeen Fitzgerald: Radio

 She and her husband, Ed, co-hosted Breakfast with the Fitzgeralds and The Fitzgeralds in New York, the latter of which was on ABC.
 In New York City, their joint programs were heard initially on WOR, but on April 30, 1945, they moved to WJZ, when those call letters were used by the station later known as WABC.
 Two years later, WJZ added an evening version of their program, which was 15 minutes long and ran Monday-Friday.

 In 1955, Fitzgerald moved into the executive area of broadcasting, becoming manager of retail merchandising for WRCA and WRCA-TV in New York City.
 By the late 1950s, the Fitzgeralds were back at WOR with their radio program.
 The show survived various format changes until September 1983, when Fitzgerald received a telephone call from the station's program director.
 At a face-to-face meeting with both the program director and general manager, Fitzgerald was told the program would have its last airing that evening and that this last show would be recorded for broadcast so station attorneys could review it prior to its airing.
 Angry to be thought of as unprofessional after fifty years in radio, Fitzgerald refused to tape a last broadcast.
 The station began receiving angry letters from Fitzgerald's many listeners, some of whom had been listening to the shows for many years.
-There was also a good deal of adverse publicity from newspaper articles which extended beyond the coverage area of WOR.
+There was a good deal of negative or adverse publicity from newspaper articles which extended beyond the coverage area of WOR.

 By 1985, Fitzgerald moved to WNYC.
 Fitzgerald also returned to the WOR airwaves in 1985 as the hostess of a radio program for the Millennium Guild.
 The program aired from 11:30 to midnight on weekdays; it was sponsored by the Guild, an animal charity with five shelters in the New York City area.
 Fitzgerald was also executive director of the organization.